thomassems/thomassems/README.md

 <p align="center">
 <strong>I am a software engineer driven by a single goal: I refuse to be average.</strong><br>
 My current mission is to learn everything there is to know about <b>AI</b>.
 This means reading through research papers, and trying to build my own agents.
-When I'm not building, I’m likely on a run or playing <b>PokeRogue</b> (a Pokémon game where you battle endlessly through every generation of Pokémon).
+When I'm not building, I’m likely playing <b>Pokémon Go</b> (yes, I still play Pokémon Go in 2026 😭).
 </p>

 ### 💼 Experience
-* 🤖 **StockAgents:** Founding Engineer building a deterministic AI engine for the stock and options market.
+* 🤖 **StockAgents:** Founding Engineer building AI agents for the stock and options market.
 * 💻 **Keel Digital Solutions:** Software Engineer building impactful mental health software.
 * 🏢 **Blockhouse:** Software Engineering Intern developing fintech solutions in a high-growth startup environment.
 * 🎓 **Education:** BSc in Computer Science & Statistics from the University of Toronto.